 As the first signs of spring are presenting themselves, the warmer weather is something that is sure to impact our vehicle maintenance

-2015 has been a long and cold winter for many provinces across Canada.
+It's been a long and cold winter for many provinces across Canada.
 With harsh and cold weather conditions being a reality for many of us, along with it, winter can leave negative and lasting effects on our vehicles.
 While it is important to be proactive and maintain the condition of the cars we drive all year long – something can also be said for paying even more attention to them after the winter months.
 Here are some spring maintenance tips for you as a car owner that can help you put the winter weather behind you.

 1. Remove All Remaining Salt